kronostechnologies/standards/javascript/packages/stylelint-config/README.md

-# @equisoft/stylelint-config-styled-components
+# @equisoft/stylelint-config

-This is [Equisoft](https://equisoft.com)'s [stylelint](https://stylelint.io) config for use in projects that rely on [styled-components](https://www.styled-components.com).
+This is [Equisoft](https://equisoft.com)'s [stylelint](https://stylelint.io) config.
+This can be used with projects that rely on [styled-components](https://www.styled-components.com) as stylelint now supports css-in-js syntax.

-Because this package comes with its own [stylelint](https://stylelint.io) dependency, your project only needs this package.
-It doesn't need to have [stylelint](https://stylelint.io) as a dependency.

 ## Versioning